 Played Straight with Karin.
 She is massively attracted to Sasuke after he rescued her during the Chunin Exams, but this takes a sharp turn when Sasuke sacrifices her to kill Danzo.
 She later forgives him for this anyway.

 Nightwalker: Cain wants to have a good relationship with Shido, that's all!
 Of course, his idea of a good relationship revolves around them terrorizing the night together...
 And his methods involve destroying things that Shido holds dear until he gets the picture.

-Lady Alvida from One Piece.
-She joined Buggy in order to find Luffy in order to "make him her man".
+Lady Alvida, she joined Buggy in order to find Luffy in order to "make him her man".
 Since he was the first person to ever hit her, this may have some sadomasochistic undertones.

-In the latest chapters, we have Decken towards Princess Shirahoshi, to the point her Overprotective Dad has to keep her locked up for ten years to keep her safe from the guy.
+Vander Decken IX, towards Princess Shirahoshi, to the point her Overprotective Dad has to keep her locked up for ten years to keep her safe from the guy.
 Then again, he "sends" love letters to her in the form of swords and broadaxes after she rejected his marriage proposal and he firmly believes that her fate is either marry him or be killed by him.